danalhazmi/FlowChain-Industrial-Operations-Supply-Chain-Intelligence/README.md

 **Operational Data → Analytics → Insight → Decision**

+The screenshot above is provided as a visual preview of the protected analytics experience.

 ---

 # 🛡️ Admin Control Center

-The Admin Control Center represents the administrative side of FlowChain's governance layer and is restricted to authorized administrators.
+The Admin Control Center is a protected area restricted to authorized administrators only and is not accessible to regular users when they enter the platform.

-It provides capabilities such as:
+It provides administrative capabilities such as:

-* Reviewing access requests
+- Reviewing access requests
-* Verifying employee information
+- Verifying employee information
-* Approving accounts
+- Approving accounts
-* Rejecting access requests
+- Rejecting access requests
-* Managing users
+- Managing users
-* Controlling system access
+- Controlling system access
-* Managing authorized roles
+- Managing authorized roles

 ### Admin Dashboard Preview